wipitalia/uuuf/README.md

 `elemTree` and `handlerTree` should have the same structure.
 Paths found in one tree but not in the other are ignored.

-return an object-tree with the same structure as `handlerTree`, but event handlers are replaced with functions that remove the associated handler.
+Returns an object-tree with the same structure as `handlerTree`, but event handlers are replaced with functions that remove the associated handler.

 > ```ts
 > uuuf.events.unbind(handlerMap: ObjectTree<RemovableHandlerMap>)
 > ```

 This function does the conceptual opposite of `uuuf.events.bind()`.
-It walks an object-tree of event handler remover and call them.
+It walks an object-tree of event handler remover and calls them.

 `handlerMap` is tipically the output of `uuuf.events.bind()`